 If you have received two Reminder Notices and have a third missed payment, we will issue a Final Notice.
 This means that you have to pay the remaining balance of your Council Tax for the year in full.

-If you have received a Final Notice and wish to pay the full amount now, please pay now using our online payments system.
+If you have received a Final Notice and wish to pay the full amount now, please pay online now.

 We will apply to the Magistrates’ Court to issue you with a summons if:

-- you do not pay within seven days the amount which is due on your Reminder Notice or Final Notice
+- you do not pay within 14 days the amount which is due on your Reminder Notice or Final Notice

-- you do not contact us to inform us that you cannot pay
+- you do not contact us to discuss your options

-A summons is a request for you to appear before the Magistrates’ Court.
-Issuing a summons costs £68, and we will add this to the balance of your Council Tax account.
-If you have received a summons, you should contact us straight away to discuss your account.
-To avoid having to go to court, you can pay your bill in full, or agree a payment arrangement with us.
+A summons is a legal notice telling you that we have applied for a magistrates’ Liability Order for your unpaid debt.
+Issuing a summons costs £85, and we will add this to the balance of your Council Tax account.
+If you have received a summons, you should contact us straight away to discuss this.
+To avoid having to go to court, you must pay the amount on your summons in full (including costs).

-If a magistrate's court decides that you are liable for the Council Tax shown on your summons, it will make a Liability Order.
-Issuing a Liability Order costs £12, and we will add this to the balance of your Council Tax account.
-We will write to you to notify you if a liability order has been granted.
+If a magistrate's court decides that you have not paid the Council Tax shown on your summons in full, it will grant a Liability Order.
+Obtaining a Liability Order costs £15, and we will add this to the balance of your Council Tax account.
+We will write to you to notify you that a liability order has been granted.
 When you receive this, it is important that you contact us immediately to avoid us taking further action against you.